How To Get Rid Of Period Cramps At School

 Movement

 Although the thought of staying in bed all day with your cramps might be tempting, at school it isn’t exactly an option.
-The good thing is, movement can help to both distract you from the pain as well as lower inflammation in your body.
-If you’ve got some time on your lunch break or between classes, consider taking a short walk around campus to help ease those period cramps a little bit, or try a simple forward bend stretch if you’ve got some space.
+The good thing is, movement can help to both distract from the pain as well as lower inflammation in the body.
+If they've got some time on their lunch break or between classes, tell them to consider taking a short walk around campus to help ease those period cramps a little bit, or try a simple forward bend stretch if they've got some space.

 Future Preparation

-Consider preparing for future periods by packing a period emergency kit to keep in your backpack with some snacks, medicine, and a sports drink.
-You can also help lessen period pain at school in the future by avoiding things that may trigger them or make them worse, such as excessive drinking, smoking, and caffeine (caffeine does not help your cramps in general), and large amounts of dairy.
+Consider preparing for future periods by packing a period emergency kit to keep in their backpack with some snacks, medicine, and a sports drink.
+You can also help your teen lessen period pain at school in the future by encouraging them to avoid things that may trigger them or make them worse, such as excessive drinking, smoking, and caffeine (caffeine does not help cramps in general), and large amounts of dairy.

 A pair of Kt by Knix floral period underwear rests gently on the handle of a school locker

-Overall, period cramps can be an uncomfortable experience, but if you’re prepared, you’ll be sure to take on the school day with confidence.
-Most period pain that folks experience can be common, but if you find yourself dealing with extreme symptoms, it may be time to consult a doctor.
+Overall, period cramps can be an uncomfortable experience, but if your teen is prepared, they'll be sure to take on the school day with confidence.
+Most period pain that folks experience can be common, but if your teen finds themself dealing with extreme symptoms, it may be time to consult a doctor.

 Is it okay to miss school for cramps and period pain?

-If your symptoms are severe enough, it's perfectly okay to call in sick or visit the school nurse.
-Read our story on severe period symptoms to help determine whether what you're feeling is normal or not.
-As always, visit a doctor if you’re worried about how your symptoms are disrupting your everyday life.
+If your child's symptoms are severe enough, it's perfectly okay to call in sick or visit the school nurse.
+Read our story on severe period symptoms to help determine whether what they're feeling is normal or not.
+As always, visit a doctor if you’re worried about how their symptoms are disrupting their everyday life.

 Get our latests posts straight to your inbox.